raokiey/Data-augmentation-for-object-detection-Pytorch/README.md

 # Data augmentation for object detection

-Pytorch implemented of data augmentation for object detection.
+Data augmentation for object detection for Pytorch.
 Please see [`implemented_augmentation.ipynb`](implemented_augmentation.ipynb) for each processing.
 Also, please see [`example.ipynb`](example.ipynb) for usage.